mikeburg/ranger-playa-ops/INSTALL.md

 2. Change the PhotoStoreLocally setting to true.

-3. Go back to the server terminal, and as the rangers account in the rangers-playa-ops directory, rebuild the photo cache and download the images:
+3. Go back to the server terminal, and as the rangers account in the ranger-playa-ops directory, rebuild the photo cache and download the images:

 ```sh
 $ ./bin/rangers-exec api.1 php artisan lambase:syncphotos